vmware-archive/geode-go-client/README.md

         client.Remove("FOO", "A")
 	}

+Arbitrary structs are converted to JSON when they are `put` into a region:

+    type MyStruct struct{
+        Name string
+        Age  int
+    }

+    v := &MyStruct{"Joe", 42}
+    client.Put("Joe", v)

+Similarly, to retrieve the data:

+    v := &MyStruct{}
+    x := client.Get("Joe", v)

+v is optional for Get() and is only used if the data being retrieved is JSON.
+In the above example, x (returned from Get()) ends up pointing to v and is thus redundant.

 The API only supports manipulating data (get, getAll, put, putAll, size and remove).
 It does not support managing regions or other Geode constructs.

 Note that values returned will be of type `interface{}`.
 It is thus the responsibility of the caller to type assert as appropriate.

 To enable Geode's protobuf support, locators and servers must be started with the option `geode.feature-protobuf-protocol`.

 For example: